 - your NHS care will continue to be free of charge

-- you can't be asked to pay towards your NHS care, except where legislation allows charges, such as prescription charges
+- you cannot be asked to pay towards your NHS care, except where legislation allows charges, such as prescription charges

-- the NHS can't pay for or subsidise your private hospital treatment
+- the NHS cannot pay for or subsidise your private hospital treatment

 - there must be as clear a separation as possible between your private treatment and your NHS treatment

-- your position on a NHS waiting list shouldn't be affected if you choose to have a private consultation
+- your position on an NHS waiting list should not be affected if you choose to have a private consultation

 What does 'as clear a separation as possible' mean?

 The guidelines state you should receive your private care at a different time and place from your NHS care whenever possible.